JaneySprings/DotNet.Meteor/README.md

 <img src="https://github.com/JaneySprings/DotNet.Meteor/raw/main/assets/header.jpg" width="1180px" alt=".NET Meteor" align="center" />

+> **Fork notice**: This is a maintained fork of [nromanov.dotnet-meteor](https://marketplace.visualstudio.com/items?itemName=nromanov.dotnet-meteor) ([upstream](https://github.com/JaneySprings/DotNet.Meteor)), which currently does not accept community contributions (issues and pull requests are disabled).
+This fork adds fixes on top of upstream, e.g. duplicate Android devices in the device picker when using WiFi debugging.

 ## Overview

 &emsp;The .NET Meteor extension allows you to build, debug and deploy **.NET apps** to devices or emulators.